Emotiv/cortex-example/mobile/README.md

 ## Try Cortex V2 Example
 - Cortex V2 Example demonstrates how to work with Cortex API.
 To get started, you may want to look at the API documentation: https://emotiv.gitbook.io/cortex-api/.
-    - *Note: API documentation is only for desktop version but should be almost the same on mobile.
-Exceptions will be noted below.*
 - Open project under `Android/CortexV2Example` by Android Studio or `iOS/CortexV2-Emotiv-iOS` by Xcode.
 You can see CortexV2Example is a set of modules, each module contains example code for a specific feature:

 Module| Related Cortex APIs